 How do you know when your mattress is too old?

 Your mattress is too old when its inner support system reaches the end of its life.
 If you wake up in the morning with a little back pain or stiffness that works itself out once you’ve been up and moving for a while, that’s the main indicator.
 Other outside forces (like working out, tending to the garden, etc.) can certainly cause these symptoms, but if you’ve experienced consistent morning pain for a few weeks or months, it’s probably time for a new mattress.
 This muscle stiffness usually happens because your body was trying to compensate for a lack of support and pressure-point relief throughout the night.

+That being said, the quality of your mattress should not be understated.
 A visual inspection of the mattress, with the sheets off, is another good way to know if it’s time to shop for a new bed.
 You definitely need to replace if you see valleys/areas of sinkage, because that means the mattress fill has stopped bouncing back to its original position.

 Are mattress protectors a waste of money?